 Complete Decongestive Therapy (CDT)

-CDT is the most effective non-invasive treatment for Lymphedema.
+CDT is the most effective non-invasive Lymphedema treatment to effectively reduce swelling.
 It encompasses a variety of techniques including manual lymph drainage (MLD), compression bandaging, exercises, meticulous skin care, and self-care management.
 CDT consists of two phases.
 The first is intensive care performed in the clinic under the supervision of a physician and specially trained therapists.
 The techniques learned in the intensive phase will then be transitioned to your home maintenance phase.
 The goal of CDT is for patients to learn the self-care management techniques to help avoid future complications of living with lymphedema.

 Manual Lymph Drainage (MLD)

-MLD is a gentle, manual technique designed to reroute lymphatic fluid around blocked or inefficient areas of your body.
+MLD is a gentle, manual technique designed to reroute lymphatic fluid around blocked or inefficient areas of your body in order to minimize swelling.
 It combines slow, rhythmic stretching of the skin along with deep techniques, such as breathing, to stimulate your body’s natural lymphatic function.

 Exercises & Skin care

 Regular exercise and meticulous skin care are an important part of your self-care lymphedema management.
 In order to avoid possible infections, specialized cleansing of your skin with low PH soaps and lotions and being aware of cuts, knicks, and scratches is vital.